 Like the other victims, Kimberly King (no relation to Timothy King) came from the suburbs of the Greater Detroit area.
 Also, like many of the victims, Kimberly was just 12 years old when she went missing on September 16, 1979.
 Kimberly was last seen alive walking in her neighborhood in Warren, Michigan.

 The last person to see Kimberly alive was her friend, Annie.
-Annie told police that Kimberly had slipped out of Annie’s window on September 16 sometime before midnight.
+Annie told police that Kimberly had slipped out of Annie’s window on September 16th sometime before midnight.
 Kimberly then called her sister Konnie, who lived in Pontiac.
-Kimberly claimed to be calling from a pay phone near a Gary Mart on Nine Mile Road.
+Kimberly claimed to be calling from a payphone near a Gary Mart on Nine Mile Road.
 Konnie told Kimberly to go back to Annie’s house.

-Kimberly King’s body was never found, even despite a 1983 letter to the Roseville Police Department in Roseville, Michigan.
+Despite a 1983 letter to the Roseville Police Department in Roseville, Michigan, Kimberly King’s body was never found.
 This letter reportedly told investigators where Kimberly’s corpse could be found.
 Another tantalizing clue is the fact that Kimberly’s father was close friends with two of the primary suspects in the Oakland County case, Archibald Sloan and David Norberg.

 A postmortem examination revealed that Cynthia’s body had been dragged over snow-covered pavement for an unstated period of time.
 Also, police investigators found Cynthia’s clothes 4.6 meters (15 ft) from her corpse.
 Four days later, 14-year-old Sheila Shrock was shot to death inside her home in Birmingham, Michigan.
 This latter murder would be solved when Oliver Rhodes Andrews confessed to the crime and was sentenced to life in prison.
 The murder of Cynthia Cadieux remains unsolved.

 3 The Profile and the Investigation